omniaintranet/OmniaDocsG2/setup/setup-viva-engage/index.rst

 .. image:: setup-viva-3.png

+**Note!** Don't forget to copy the token, it will disappear when the page is closed, as stated on the page.

 **5**.
 Go to Network admin -> Security settings to enable Office 365 Identity Enforcement.
 You need it for the Viva Engage group auto to create a Sharepoint site when the Viva Engage group is created.